Manchester: Performing arts

-Manchester is a significant cultural centre for theatre and the performing arts, with a number of large venues.
-Significant theatres include: the Manchester Opera House, which feature large-scale touring shows and West End productions; the Palace Theatre, which despite near-closure in the 1970s is now one of the most successful in the country; and the Royal Exchange Theatre in Manchester's former cotton exchange, which is the largest theatre in the round in the UK.
-Smaller venues include the Contact Theatre and Z-arts in Hulme.
+Manchester is a cultural centre for theatre and the performing arts, with several large venues including the Manchester Opera House, which features large-scale touring shows and West End productions; the Palace Theatre, which despite near-closure in the 1970s is now one of the most successful in the country; and the Royal Exchange Theatre in Manchester's former cotton exchange, the largest theatre in the round in the UK.
+Smaller venues include the Contact Theatre.
 The Dancehouse on Oxford Road is dedicated to dance productions.
-In 2014, HOME, a new custom-built arts complex opened.
-Housing two theatre spaces, five cinemas and an art exhibition space, it replaced the Cornerhouse and The Library Theatre.
+In 2014, HOME, an arts complex with two theatre spaces, five cinemas and an art exhibition space, opened; it replaced the Cornerhouse and The Library Theatre.
+Since 2007, the city has hosted the Manchester International Festival, a biennial international arts festival focusing on original work.

-Since 2007, the city has hosted the Manchester International Festival, a biennial international arts festival with a focus on original work, which has included major new commissions by artists, including Bjork.
-In 2023, the festival, operated by Factory International, was given a permanent home in Aviva Studios, a purpose-built multi-million pound venue designed by Rem Koolhaas from the Office for Metropolitan Architecture.